 - Once the wet and dry ingredients are fully combined (don’t over-mix) add the chocolate chips and melted plant based butter.

 - Stir to combine, again being careful to not over-stir.

 - Scoop dough into muffin liners, filling almost to the top (they will rise a bit).

-- Bake on the middle rack for 32 minutes or until a toothpick comes out clean.
+- Bake in the preheated oven for 32 minutes or until a toothpick comes out clean.

 - Let cool for 2-3 minutes and then carefully remove and place on a cooling rack as soon as possible.

 - Spray with olive oil (or nonstick cooking spray): definitely remember to spray the muffin tin liners or the muffins will stick!